Azathothas/Static-Binaries/croc/README.md

 GLOBAL OPTIONS:
-   --internal-dns          use a built-in DNS stub resolver rather than the host operating system (default: false) --remember              save these settings to reuse next time (default: false) --debug                 toggle debug mode (default: false) --yes                   automatically agree to all prompts (default: false)
+   --internal-dns          use a built-in DNS stub resolver rather than the host operating system (default: false) --classic               toggle between the classic mode (insecure due to local attack vector) and new mode (secure) (default: false)
+   --remember              save these settings to reuse next time (default: false) --debug                 toggle debug mode (default: false) --yes                   automatically agree to all prompts (default: false)